ralf-boltshauser/cursor-sub-agents/templates/use-subagents.md

 ## Instructions File
-Put the detailed instructions for each agent into a file in .csa/<parent-task-name>/<agent-sub-task>.md Each file has to contain:
+Put the detailed instructions for each agent into a file in .csa/<parent-task-name>/<agent-sub-task>.md Add .csa to your .gitignore file if not already there.

+Each file has to contain:

 - The overarching goal of the orchestrator agent